• Skip to primary navigation

 Visiting San Miguel de Allende safely

-That’s all good, but is San Miguel de Allende safe for unexpecting travelers and what are some of the common crimes to watch out for as a visitor?
+That’s all good, but is San Miguel de Allende safe for unexpecting travellers and what are some common crimes to watch out for as a visitor?

 is san miguel de allende

-That is the exact question this page answers for you as well as provides the information you will need to be able to travel to this location safely!
+That is the exact question this page answers for you as well as provides the information you will need to be able to travel to San Miguel safely!

 Firstly, let’s look at the current situation and see what to expect.